 5 Proven Ways to Get the Most Out of Practice Testing

 Practice testing has been proven to be one of the most effective learning techniques.
 In fact, the cognitive psychology term "testing effect" was coined several decades ago to refer to the finding that taking practice tests on studied material promotes greater subsequent learning and retention on a final test as compared to relying on more common study strategies.
 Because of the effectiveness of this learning technique, many educators are incorporating more practice testing into their instruction.
-However, since the term "practice testing" refers to various retrieval-based learning activities that occur under various conditions, it can be hard to know how to put this technique to use most effectively.
+However, because the term "practice testing" refers to various retrieval-based learning activities that occur under various conditions, it can be hard to know how to put this technique to use most effectively.

 The paper brings up a lot of interesting information about practice testing, also referred to as retrieval practice.
 Here’s a summary of some of their most useful findings for educators looking to use this technique to improve student achievement.